jperlas2019/PENGU-Discord-Bot/README.md

 # PENGU-Discord-Bot
-Discord bot that plays music in your voice channels!
+[DEPLOYED] Discord bot that plays music in your voice channels!

 This bot is currently live as of March 3, 2022.
 To use this bot, add it to your Discord server here: